Clearwater Domestic Violence Lawyer

 A restraining order is a temporary court order used to prevent an individual from approaching or contacting someone else.
 If your partner or family member is considering taking out a restraining order against you, know that there are specific qualifications that must be met.

 Above all, alleged victims must first be able to show that they are or have been a victim of domestic violence, which includes having a viable reason to fear that they may be harmed.
-The Clearwater domestic violence lawyers at Bauer Crider Kenny & Parry can answer your questions about this complex issue.
+The Clearwater domestic violence lawyers at Bauer, Crider, Kindel and Parry can answer your questions about this complex issue.

 How to Obtain a Restraining Order